really-gabagool/hashcatrules/README.md

-A collection of rules I've written for Hashcat.
+A collection of rules written for Hashcat.
 Enjoy responsibly.